sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

 #### Using RHEL OS with PAYG Model

-If you select the RHEL OS License type as PAYG (Pay-As-You-Go), this template uses the On-Demand Red Hat Enterprise Linux 7.7 Pay-As-You-Go image from the Azure Gallery.
+If you select the RHEL OS License Type as PAYG (Pay-As-You-Go), this template uses the On-Demand Red Hat Enterprise Linux 7.7 Pay-As-You-Go image from the Azure Gallery.
 When using this On-Demand image, there is an additional hourly RHEL subscription charge for using this image on top of the normal compute, network and storage costs.
 At the same time, the instance will be registered to your Red Hat subscription, so you will also be using one of your entitlements.
 This will lead to "double billing".
 To avoid this, you would need to build your own RHEL image, which is defined in this [Red Hat KB article](https://access.redhat.com/articles/uploading-rhel-image-to-azure).

 Check [Red Hat Enterprise Linux pricing](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/red-hat/) for details on the RHEL VMs pricing for PAYG model.
 In order to use RHEL in PAYG model, you will need an Azure Subscription with the specified payment method (RHEL 7.7 is an [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/RedHat.RedHatEnterpriseLinux77-ARM?tab=Overview) product and requires a payment method to be specified in the Azure Subscription).